-A stock is like an air balloon that is consistently inflated in price by the company’s success.
+Here’s an image that helps to understand this concept – a stock of a company is like an air balloon that is consistently being inflated in price by the company’s success.
 But the balloon has a pin-sized inflation hole that is constantly letting out air of purchasing power.
 If the company can put in more air than is escaping, you are faring well, if not, you lose real purchasing power.

 Twenty years ago, you would have been able to buy a lot more things with $100,000 than today.
 That is why very few investments are worse than keeping your investment dollars in cash long-term.
 If you had invested your $100,000 in the Dow Jones index exactly 20 years ago when it was $9,600, your investment would be worth $362,000 today.
 Remember that part of this return is to offset risk, another part is to offset inflation, and the remaining part is growth.
 Before you get too excited, know that if you had invested your $100,000 in gold at the same time, your gold would be worth $607,000 today, and that is without taking into account the much lower fees of holding your physical gold (zero or close to zero) compared to holding stocks and bonds (1.5% a year on average for amounts below $250,000).

-But gold does yield — it just yields in a different way than stocks and bonds.
-The physical amount of gold doesn’t grow on its own, but its purchasing power does over time.
+Here’s the kicker – gold does yield — it just yields in a different way than stocks and bonds.
+The physical amount of gold doesn’t grow on its own, just like the amount of shares or bonds does not grow, but gold’s purchasing power does over time.
 It is observed that gold does provide purchasing power growth above and beyond inflation at a rate of about 2% a year, and some economists tie it to improvements in technology.
 If my purchasing power is intact and technology raises the effectiveness in manufacturing, for example, I will be able to buy more effectively in the future with the same purchasing power.

 This hidden yield is real and may explain why gold fared so well compared to the stock market over two decades with all the QE support the Fed has been providing the paper asset markets — and even when you look at its growth since 1971 and the cancellation of the gold standard.
 This additional purchasing power yield is important if you are considering leaving funds and assets to future generations.